 My first thought was, this guy won't even cover his petrol at that price!

 My second thought was, this is way better than expected!

-And so I put my feet up, began penning this post on my Blackberry (yep, I’m still a die-hard BB user) and enjoyed the ride.
+And so I put my feet up, began penning this post and enjoyed the ride.

 How Does UberX Pricing Stack Up Against UberBlack?

-I too a luxury sedan (Uber Black) back from Central World, and here’s how the pricing compared with the UberX I took to get there.
+I took a luxury sedan (Uber Black) back from Central World, and here's how the pricing compared with the UberX I took to get there.

 As you can see, the difference is approximately 72 Baht when using the UberX service, and I traveled a couple more kilometers on the outbound journey too.